Ogden in Champaign County, Illinois — The American Midwest (Great Lakes)

 2. All the County Line Markers. . . in order of Lincoln's travels through them along the Circuit of the Eighth Judicial District, 1847 - 1857 (Submitted on October 10, 2008.)

 3. Travel with Lincoln.
-Climb into Lincoln’s buggy and take a trip with Lincoln and (Submitted on October 17, 2008, by Al Wolf of Veedersburg, Indiana.)
+Climb into Lincoln’s buggy and take a trip with Lincoln and his fellow lawyers on the job traveling Illinois as Circuit (Submitted on October 17, 2008, by Al Wolf of Veedersburg, Indiana.)

 1. Also Read!